Halina Mlynkova

-Halina Mlynkova (born 22 June 1977 in Návsí) is a Polish singer originally from the Czech Republic.
+Halina Mlynkova (born 22 June 1977) is a Polish-Czech singer.
 From 1998 to 2003, she was the vocalist of a popular Polish folk-rock group Brathanki.

+Biography

-She was born in Zaolzie, Cieszyn Silesia in the Polish family, as a daughter of Władysław and Anna Młynek.
+Mlynkova was born on 22 June 1977 in Návsí, Czechoslovakia to a Polish family, as a daughter of Władysław and Anna Młynek.
 She graduated from Medical High School in Cieszyn and Jagiellonian University in Kraków.

 She was married to Polish actor Łukasz Nowicki for nine years.
 They divorced on 25 May 2012. Łukasz and Halina have a son Piotr.
-Since February 2015 she is married to the Czech music producer Lešek Wronka.
+From February 2015 to August 2020 was married to the Czech music producer Lešek Wronka.
 Mlynkova is a Lutheran.